maikeleckelboom/material-color-schemes/README.md

 - 🤝 **Designed to extend** `@material/material-color-utilities` without getting in the way
 - ♿ **Accessibility-friendly**, with built-in contrast-aware color handling

+## ℹ️ Alignment with Official Material Design Package

+This library is designed to align as closely as possible with the official Material Design package.
+However, please note that the Material Design team's focus is not on maintaining a TypeScript version of their source code.
+As a result, updates or changes in the official implementation may lead to corresponding updates in this library to ensure continued compatibility.

-> ✨ **Supports both HEX and ARGB** formats as input, while maintaining the same return types as the official `@material/material-color-utilities`.
-This makes it easy to integrate with existing workflows and provides more
+> ✨ **Supports both HEX and ARGB** while providing integration points that are familiar to users of the official `@material/material-color-utilities`.
-> flexibility without changing behavior.
+> This approach eases integration into existing workflows and allows for flexibility in customization.

 ## 📦 Installation